mathieu-charbonnel/SimpleSequenceClassif/README.md

 Reference:
 Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2019).
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2019).

-We also express our gratitude to the contributors of the Hugging Face Transformers library for providing a user-friendly and efficient implementation of the BERT model.
+I also express my gratitude to the contributors of the Hugging Face Transformers library for providing a user-friendly and efficient implementation of the BERT model.

 Reference:
 Hugging Face Transformers Library.
 Available at: https://github.com/huggingface/transformers